Share This Article

 What the perfect all-kill actually confirms

 A perfect all-kill is Korea's most complete short-form digital chart signal because it requires a song to lead across the major domestic services and also top Instiz's weekly iChart.
-Soompi spelled out those requirements in its May 1 recap, and allkpop separately confirmed that "Paradise of Rumors" became only the second 2026 song to clear that bar.
+That threshold is also confirmed by Instiz's chart methodology, which makes the label more demanding than a simple daily No. 1 and helps it carry weight long after release-day hype fades.
 That matters because perfect all-kills are not just fandom achievements.
 They usually signal broad casual-listener traction, playlist repeat value, and a song strong enough to survive beyond release-day excitement.
 For AKMU, it also reinforces the point we made in our Summer Sonic 2026 coverage.
 This duo still has rare public reach.
 Even after years away from a full album cycle, they can drop a song the market treats like a national favorite instead of a niche fan pick.

 Why this matters for AKMU's 2026 comeback story

 This is why "Paradise of Rumors" feels bigger than one chart trophy.
 AKMU, still one of the most bankable acts to emerge from YG Entertainment's modern catalog, just proved that the public can still rewire an album campaign in real time.
-The label may have had a title track plan, but listeners elevated the softer, rumor soaked B side into the defining song of the release.
-According to Soompi's Circle chart roundup, that momentum was strong enough to lock up both No. 1 and No. 2 with two AKMU songs at once, which is the kind of market control most acts only flirt with.
+Circle Chart's weekly ranking showed enough momentum to lock up both No. 1 and No. 2 with two AKMU songs at once, which is the kind of market control most acts only flirt with.
+The label may have had a title-track plan, but listeners elevated the softer, rumor-soaked B side into the defining song of the release.
 If you were looking for the real headline from this comeback, it is not that AKMU returned.
 It is that Korea heard the whole project and chose a different center of gravity.
 That is much harder to engineer, and a lot more impressive.